carj/asset-creator/README.md

 Creates a ZIP format submission containing 1 Preservica multi-part asset.

+The script can also optionally upload the ZIP directly to Preservica using the ingest API.

 Assets are made from a folder containing a set of preservation files and an optional second folder containing access files.

 The python script is controlled by a properties file containing the asset attributes